MrBenGriffin/hex9/examples/examples.md

 Stonehenge  ∂1.918622nm 51°10'43.672800075819"N, 1°49'34.031280757874"W (roundtrip via Grid Address)
 ```

-Maximum errors tend to be found at the octahedral vertices and edges - with a
-deviation of around 6nm at the North Pole, for example.
 Needless to say, nobody will be seriously expecting to use this toolchain to
 geolocate distances as small as a few nanometres, but it provides an
 idea of where noise can be found creeping in.